x1F/sip-framework/docs/declarative.md

 Custom behaviour supplied by the developer in different places in the adapter is called "orchestration".

 There are 3 points of orchestration:

-- `Connectors` - Behavior of the connector that influences request and (optional) response flow.
-This orchestration can be written in **Camel and Java**.
+- **Connectors**: Behavior of the connector that influences request and (optional) response flow.
+This orchestration can be written using **Connector Processors**.
-- `Integration scenario` - Execution order of Connectors, control flow, and response aggregation.
+- **Integration scenario**: Execution order of Connectors, control flow, and response aggregation.
 This orchestration can be written in custom **SIP Orchestration DSL and Java**.
-- `Composite process` - Execution order of integration scenarios, control flow and mappings.
+- **Composite process**: Execution order of integration scenarios, control flow and mappings.
 This orchestration can be written in custom **SIP Orchestration DSL and Java**.

 ## Configuration